hipe/tmx/arc/doc/issues/024-pluralton-persistence-in-git-config/doc.md

 ("components"), and "N" to stand for "non-participating run" instead of what it normally stands for ("new document", maybe).)

-when M is the empty list ("[]"), it becomes just one zero-length cluster:
+when list M is the empty list ("[]"), it becomes just one zero-length cluster:

     []     =>    C

-if M consists only of participating sections ("p"):
+if list M consists only of participating sections ("p"):

     ppp    =>    C